Greetings to all current and potential partners,

 Holly is currently the Director of the Office of Education Outreach at Brown University.
 An urban planner by training and education, she has spent the last 20 years working on various urban issues.
 Holly is trained in Geographic Information Systems and prior to her role at Brown she was an analyst for the Rhode Island Department of Elementary and Secondary Education (RIDE).

-A native of Baltimore, Maryland, Harriel is a graduate of Tuskegee University, Auburn University, and the Massachusetts Institute of Technology.
+A native of Baltimore, Maryland, Harriel is a graduate of Tuskegee University, Auburn University, the Massachusetts Institute of Technology and the University of Pennsylvania.